muxinc/next-video/README.md

 echo "/video/files" >> .gitignore
 ```

 As you use `next-video` you'll notice a `video/assets.json` file is created/updated.
-This file is used to map your local video files to their Mux assets.
+This file is used to map your local video files to the new, remotely-hosted video assets.
 This file must be checked into git.

 ## Usage